-4.2.3.2 List of Pollutants
+6.2.3.2 List of Pollutants

-A list of the pollutant(s) or pollutant constituents (e.g., crankcase oil, zinc, sulfuric acid, cleaning solvents) associated with each identified activity, which could be exposed to rainfall or snowmelt and could be discharged from your facility.
-The pollutant list must include all significant materials that have been handled, treated, stored or disposed, and that have been exposed to stormwater in the 3 years prior to the date of submission of an NOI to DEQ.
+You must include a list of the pollutant(s) or pollutant constituents (e.g., crankcase oil, zinc, sulfuric acid, cleaning solvents, etc.) associated with each identified activity, which could be exposed to rainfall or snowmelt and could be discharged from your facility.

+The pollutant list must include all significant materials that have been handled, treated, stored or disposed, and that have been exposed to stormwater in the three years prior to the date of submission of an NOI to DEQ.

-4.2.3.3 Spills and Leaks
+6.2.3.3 Spills and Leaks

 You must identify and clearly document where potential spills and leaks could occur that could contribute pollutants to stormwater discharges, and the corresponding outfall(s) that would be affected by such spills and leaks.

-You must document all significant spills and leaks of oil or toxic or hazardous substances that actually occurred at exposed areas, or that drained to a stormwater conveyance, in the 3 years prior to the date of the submission of an NOI to be covered under this Permit and/or the date you prepare or amend your SWP3.
+You must document all significant spills and leaks of oil or toxic or hazardous substances that actually occurred at exposed areas, or that drained to a stormwater conveyance, in the three years prior to the date you submit an NOI to be covered under this permit and/or the date you prepare or amend your SWP3.
 Your list must also be updated if significant spills or leaks occurred in exposed areas of your facility during the previous permit period.

-Note: Significant spills and leaks include, but are not limited to, releases of oil or hazardous substances in excess of quantities that are reportable under CWA Section 311 (see 40 CFR § 110.6 and 40 CFR § 117.21) or Section 102 of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), 42 USC § 9602.
-This permit does not relieve you of the reporting requirements of 40 CFR 110, 40 CFR 117, and 40 CFR 302 relating to spills or other releases of oils or hazardous substances.
-Significant spills may also include releases of oil or hazardous substances that are not in excess of reporting requirements.
+Note: Significant spills and leaks include, but are not limited to, releases of oil or hazardous substances in excess of quantities that are reportable under CWA Section 311 (see 40 C.F.R. § 110.6 and 40 C.F.R. § 117.21) or Section 102 of the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), 42 U.S.C. § 9602.
+This permit does not relieve you of the reporting requirements of 40 C.F.R. § 110, 40 C.F.R. § 117, and 40 C.F.R. § 302 relating to spills or other releases of oils or hazardous substances.
+Significant spills may also include releases of oil or hazardous substances that do not exceed reporting requirements.

-4.2.3.4 Allowable Non-Stormwater Discharges
+6.2.3.4 Allowable Non-Stormwater Discharges

-You must document that you have evaluated all sources of allowable non-stormwater that are/will be discharged under this Permit.
-Documentation of your evaluation must include:
+You must document that you have evaluated all sources of allowable non-stormwater that are/will be discharged under this permit.
+Documentation of your evaluation must include

 - a.
-Identification of each allowable non-stormwater source. - b.
-The location where it is likely to be discharged. - c.
+Identification of each allowable non-stormwater source; - b.
+The location where it is likely to be discharged; and - c.
 Descriptions of appropriate BMPs for each source.